Navigating Career Gaps in the Canadian Pharmaceutical Industry

 - 3 min read

-Taking a break from your career is more common than ever — whether for family responsibilities, relocation, further education, health, or simply reassessing your goals.
+Taking a break from your career is more common than ever.
+Whether it’s for family responsibilities, relocation, further education, health, or simply reassessing your goals, many professionals find themselves in this situation.

-For many professionals — especially newcomers to Canada — the question often arises: Will a career gap hurt my chances of entering or re-entering the pharmaceutical industry? 🤔
+For many of us — especially newcomers to Canada — the question often arises: Will a career gap hurt my chances of entering or re-entering the pharmaceutical industry? 🤔

-The short answer: Career gaps do not automatically disqualify you — but how you acknowledge and address them matters.
+The short answer is: Career gaps do not automatically disqualify you — but how you acknowledge and address them matters.

 Let’s break this down and explore practical ways to position yourself for success.